fac30/PLOG_JOSH/Week_07.md

 Overall I am happy with my progress this week.
 I've found working on personal projects over the weekend has really helped me grasped some concepts and I'm feeling more confident to start working on freelance work now.

 </details>

+[Facilitator]
+Alexander

+[What went well]
+Strong systematic approach to debugging the SQLite implementation with detailed logging.
+Good modular design of the fetchData function for handling different HTTP methods.
+Clear breakdown of authentication process with password hashing.

+[Even better if]
+Document specific TypeScript/React issues you're encountering instead of just mentioning general struggles.
+Since you're using bcrypt on frontend, discuss the security implications of this architectural decision.